-Dheeraj Kapoor is an advocate with extensive knowledge and expertise in intellectual property laws, and specialises in handling diverse matters before the High Courts, Intellectual Property Appellate Board, Trade Marks Office and the Copyright Office, as well as advising on various related laws.
+Dheeraj Kapoor, working as a Managing Associate with LexOrbis, has knowledge and expertise in intellectual property laws, and specialises in handling diverse matters before the High Courts, Intellectual Property Appellate Board, Trade Marks Office and the Copyright Office, as well as advising on various related laws.
 He also specialises in contentious issues pertaining to copyright law, border protection and control measures, as well as enforcement.
 He is intricately associated with the legal research and publication team of LexOrbis, and has authored many articles and papers in leading IP publications.
-Dheeraj advises many Fortune 500 companies, multi-national corporations, small and medium-sized enterprises, and technology start-ups.
+Dheeraj advises many Fortune 500 companies, multi-national corporations, small- and medium-sized enterprises, and technology start-ups.

-Education:
+Education